sadiqj/oj/README.md

 ### Release 2.0.15

  - This version is a major rewrite of the parser.
 The parser now uses a constant stack size no matter how deeply nested the JSON document is.
+The parser is also slightly faster for larger documents.

  - Oj.strict_load() was renamed to Oj.safe_load() to better represent its functionality.
 A new Oj.strict_load() is simply Oj.load() with :mode set to